Chethana-H-C/Retail-Sales-Data-Analysis/README.md

 • Top 5 customers contribute a significant share of total revenue.

-• The best-selling months align with festive and holiday seasons.

 **💼 8.
 Business Insights**

 • Category Focus: Concentrate marketing on high-performing categories like Clothing and Electronics.